Unconscious Biases in Employee Performance Appraisals

 The opposite of this bias, halo bias, can also be just as damaging.
 For example, if an employee had a great idea or has done great work in the past, managers might prioritize the track record of the person, over their more recent performance.
 The result is the manager can overlook negative aspects about the employee and fail to address performance issues or problematic behaviors.
 Similarly to the vicious cycle mentioned above, halo bias can create a (undeserved) virtuous cycle for employees.

 Solution: More frequent reviews and focusing on the employee’s specific behaviors since the last feedback conversation can help managers fight these biases.
 Remember, if progress has been made, acknowledge it.
 If performance needs improvement, don’t be afraid to offer actionable and forward-looking feedback.
-Try to provide honest and fair feedback.
+Try to provide honest and fair feedback (check out our article with some employee feedback examples).

 3) Central Tendency Bias